Healthdirect Free Australian health advice you can count on.

 The Pharmaceutical Benefits Scheme (PBS) subsidises the cost of most medicines for mental health.

-The NDIS pays for support and care packages for people whose mental health condition impacts on their ability to function in everyday life.
+The National Disability Insurance Scheme (NDIS) provides support for people aged under 65 years whose mental health condition impacts their ability to function in everyday life.

 Learn more here about the development and quality assurance of healthdirect content.